 Kurt had been missing for five days, but an autopsy determined he had been dead for only twenty-four to thirty-six hours.
 It is unknown where he was for the two-and-a-half to three days between when he was reported missing and when his body was found.
 Complicating matters even further, it cannot be said with certainty that a crime had been committed because it could not be determined how Kurt died.

-Forty-two years after Kurt Sova’s death, authorities are still searching for a multitude of answers.
+Forty-three years after Kurt Sova’s death, authorities are still searching for a multitude of answers.

 Kurt Sova